St. Petersburg Pier: The Million Dollar Pier

 In 1952, the Railroad Pier was demolished ending the early era of public constructed piers.

-In the mid 1960s, the pier began to become neglected sparking different groups to suggest replacements for the pier, though all were shot down by the city council.
+In the mid 1960s, the pier became neglected, with several different groups suggesting ideas for replacements to the pier.
+The city council denied them.
 Due to considerable repairs and renovations that would be needed to upkeep the pier, the demolition of the Million Dollar Pier Casino structure started in July 1967 and was completed in the same year by the Cuyahoga Wrecking Company.